 Jo is a part- time GP in Norfolk, working also as a tutor with undergraduate medical students at the University of East Anglia.
 Having qualified from The University of Manchester, she worked in several paediatric posts in the North of England before commencing her GP training in East Anglia.
 She has always incorporated her interest in Paediatrics into her daily practice and more recently developed an interest in allergy.
 Her knowledge of Primary Care combined with her interest in allergy puts her in a unique position which has led to her involvement in several national allergy projects.

-Dr Paul Williams, Consultant Clinical Immunologist, Department of Immunology, University Hospital of Wales
+Dr Paul Williams, Retired Consultant Clinical Immunologist, Department of Immunology, University Hospital of Wales

 Dr Paul Williams DM FRCP FRCPath was educated at Jesus College, Oxford and Oxford University Clinical Medical School, qualifying in Medicine in 1979.
 He has been Consultant Clinical Immunologist in Cardiff since 1995.
 He trained in General and Thoracic Medicine at Birmingham and Cardiff, clinical and laboratory research into primary immunodeficiency disorders and HIV biology at Edinburgh and at the Walter Reed Army Institute of Research, Washington DC, and clinical and laboratory Immunology at Birmingham.
 His clinical, laboratory and research interests have been in immunity to infection, primary and secondary immunodeficiency diseases, clinical allergy and immune responses to cancer, with over 60 publications in these areas.